davehardy632/github_jobs_microservice/README.md

 <h2>The application consumes 2 api's.</h2>

+<h3>Jooble Job Search Api</h3>

   The first is Jooble, Jooble is a job listings api that returns listing based on 4 criteria.
 1. Keywords: any keyword relating to jobs can be entered.
 2. Location: this can be a city/state, or zip code.
 3. Salary: this can range betweem 33500 - 200000.
 4. Radius: this can be a distance within 0, 5, 10, 15, 25, and 50 miles from the desired location.
 5. Page: By default Jooble will return 20 results per api call.
 Page 1 refers to the first 20 results, page 2 would return the second 20 results, and so on.

+<h3>Teleport Api</h3>

-  The second API being consumed is Teleport.
+  <p>The second API being consumed is Teleport.
 Teleport offers a range of useful data that allows you to compare cities based on quality of life, cost of living, salaries and more.
 Listings and City Microservice takes these two api's with the goal of merging the functionality in the frontend.
-The endpoints below allow a user to access information about the nearest urban area of a given city.
+The endpoints below allow a user to access information about the nearest urban area of a given city.</p>

-  The endpoints listed below return the following information.
+  <p>The endpoints listed below return the following information.
     The urban_area endpoints aggregate and present all of the most useful statistics, scores, images, and details associated with major urban areas around the world.
     The city info endpoint was implemented so that a user can see very basic information about any given city, and is used as a reference point.
 When a user passes a city or location into any of the urban area endpoints, they will always return info about the closest urban area to that endpoint, so being able to see info about the original city is a logical piece of information to be made available to a user.
     The listings endpoint will return a response as explained above.
-    The users endpoint is implemented for registration functionality, and the sessions endpoint is for user login.
+    The users endpoint is implemented for registration functionality, and the sessions endpoint is for user login.</p>

+<h3>Api access</h3>

-To access the jooble api, register for an api key on their site and include it in your env variables in an application.yml file
+<p>To access the jooble api, register for an api key on their site and include it in your env variables in an application.yml file</p>

 This application uses ruby version 2.4.1